gitname/laravel-homestead-tutorial/README.md

     $ vagrant box add laravel/homestead
     ```

+    * During installation, when Vagrant asks you which provider you will be working with, select `virtualbox`
-    * Then, you can run `$ vagrant box list` to check which version of the box is installed
+    * You can run `$ vagrant box list` to check which version of the box is installed

 2. Clone the Homestead Git repository